fbpx

 For an animal like the sloth, which cannot produce large amounts of milk and only produces it on demand (since they can’t store it like other mammals), it is possible that a sloth mother’s milk production may not be sufficient for two babies.

-Three-fingered sloth
+Three-fingered sloth with two babies

 We also received an amazing report from the owner of a rental in Puerto Viejo, South Caribbean of Costa Rica, of a three-fingered sloth (Bradypus variegatus) seen with two babies clinging to her.